spraakbanken/korp-frontend/doc/frontend_devel.md

 The values are the actual relations returned by the backend.
 The relation used is determined by `field_reverse`.
 If `field_reverse` is `false` (default), `dep` is used, else `head`.
 If you find yourself with a table full of the search word just flip the `field_reverse` switch.

 `css_class` simply gives a class to the column, useful for applying background color.
 The last supported attribute is `alt_label`, used for when another value than the relation name should be used for the table header.

-- `wordpicture` - `boolean`.
-The word picture should be enabled/disabled.

 ## Map